MB3270 - Coastal, Estuarine and Mangrove Ecosystems

 |Students enrolling in this subject should have an excellent understanding of level

-2 science particularly ecological principles (MB2050 or BS2460) and must have completed
+2 science particularly ecological principles (MB2050 or BS2460 or equivalents) and

 Study Period 2